winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 For signed-in users https://wing.cloud web app is a React app. need to use a reverse proxy as we have in our playground/learn/docs sites.

-### Authentication and Authorization
+### Authentication

-1. When a user sign in we will save their GitHub account details in the database.
+1. When a user sign in we will save their GitHub account details in the database
-2. Each preview environment will have to authenticate the user using GitHub before allowing access.
-   - check if the user is signed in to Wing Cloud (cookie, jwt)
-   - if not, redirect to Wing Cloud login page and then redirect back to the preview environment
-   - check if the signed-in user has access to the repository of the preview environment
-   - if not, redirect to Wing Cloud dashboard and show an informative message
-3. The website https://wing.cloud will use a secure HTTP-only cookie that safely encodes a JWT containing the Wing Cloud user ID.
+2. The website https://wing.cloud will use a secure HTTP-only cookie that safely encodes a JWT containing the Wing Cloud user ID
-4. We could use the GitHub user ID, but we may want to support other authentication providers in the future.
-5. Every interaction with the Wing Cloud will be through an API.
+3. Every interaction with the Wing Cloud will be through an API.
 Any request to the API will be authenticated using this cookie.
-The API will then use the user ID to check if the user has the necessary permissions to perform the action.
+The API will then use the user ID to check if the user has the necessary permissions to perform the action
-6. We can use the GitHub API and the user permissions to the repository as the authorization mechanism.
-Beware the GitHub API has a [rate limit](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/rate-limits-for-github-apps#installation-access-tokens-on-githubcom), so we may want to cache the permissions for a while if we foresee hitting these limits.
-Also, see the [List collaborators endpoint](https://docs.github.com/en/free-pro-team@latest/rest/collaborators/collaborators?apiVersion=2022-11-28#list-repository-collaborators) for more information on authorization.
+   - Additional security measures will be taken to prevent CSRF attacks

+### Authorization

+Only signed in users will be available to navigate to preview environments.
+Wing Cloud will check the user permissions to the project and will allow access only to users that are members of the project.

 ### Sign Up and Sign In